-The new rules are adopted under Texas Labor Code, §301.061 which provides the Texas Workforce Commission with the authority to adopt, amend, or repeal such rules as it deems necessary for the effective administration of Commission services and activities.
+Earliest possible date of adoption: July 29, 2001 For further information, please call: (512) 463-2573 The new rules are proposed under Texas Labor Code, §301.061 which provides the Texas Workforce Commission with the authority to adopt, amend, or repeal such rules as it deems necessary for the effective administration of Commission services and activities.

-Texas Labor Code, Title 4 and particularly Chapter 301 and Chapter 302 will be affected by the new rules.
+Texas Labor Code, Title 4 and particularly Chapter 301 and Chapter 302 will be affected by the proposed new rules. \$813.1.Purpose.